bvd63/confess-whisper-ai/docs/AUTH_TESTING_GUIDE.md

   - Oldest session should be automatically revoked
   - Check `auth_sessions` table: max 5 active per user

+- [ ] **Manual Rotation Triggers CAPTCHA When Required**
+  - In `/auth-test`, mark the account/device as requiring CAPTCHA (or simulate a device mismatch)
+  - Click "Rotate current session" in settings or the testing dashboard
+  - CaptchaChallenge modal should appear; solving it retries the rotation and updates the stored refresh token

 ### 5. Security Features (10 min)

 - [ ] **Rate Limiting**
   - Attempt 6+ logins with wrong password in 15 minutes
   - Should get rate limit error after 5-10 attempts